 Then the magic happened!

 I was running or jogging for my entire pre-planned distance and time!
-The feeling was euphoric as I realized I, of all people, could actually reap the benefits of running.
+The feeling was euphoric as I realized I, of all people, could actually reap the benefits of running for weight loss.
 And one of those benefits has certainly been to lose weight and keep it off.

 Consistency Is the Key

 Were there days I would have rather skipped my exercise program?
 Oh Yea!
-But I knew that walking would burn off about 100 calories of fat in an hour, and jogging would burn about 400 in an hour.
-And that’s not to mention that the benefits of running out weighs the benefits of walking in other ways.
+But I knew that walking would burn off about 100 calories of fat in an hour, and calories burned running for weight loss would be about 400 in an hour.
+And that’s not to mention that the benefits of runningfor weight loss out weighs the benefits of walking in other ways.

 Because I knew I would have to be consistent to actually get my body shaped up, I started a runners journal.
 With a goal of running every other day, I started writing only a paragraph about my performance, how my breath was coming, how I felt during the exercise, and of course something about my weight goals.